-First, we started with the 'flat' optimal feedback control model (or the flat-OFC model), proposed by Izawa et al. (2008) to explain trajectory adaptation in a velocity-dependent force field by combining the internal model learning of the learned force field and the optimal feedback control (Todorov and Jordan, 2002).
-Second, the 'flat' V-shaped model (or flat VS model) proposed by Franklin et al. (2008), which utilized a different algorithm, similar to feedback error learning (Kawato et al., 1987) where muscle activation changes across trials are determined by a V-shaped learning function under the assumption of a pre-planned desired trajectory.
+First, we started with the 'flat' optimal feedback control model (or the flat OFC model), proposed by Izawa et al. [23] to explain trajectory adaptation in a velocity-dependent force field by combining the internal model learning of the learned force field and the optimal feedback control [24].
+Second, the 'flat' V-shaped model (or flat VS model) proposed by Franklin et al. [25], which utilized a different algorithm, similar to feedback error learning [6] where muscle activation changes across trials are determined by a V-shaped learning function under the assumption of a pre-planned desired trajectory.
 We refer to both these models using the prefix 'flat' as both models consider a single SPE-driven internal model adaptation process to explain motor adaptations.
 We will show that these models can explain our experimental observations by appending a 'hierarchical' TE-driven adaptation process in their current structure.
 Please see Methods for details of implementation.

-Figures 5A, B, D, E show that simulations of the VDCF and LIPF adaptations by the flat OFC and flat VS models.
-Although the flat OFC model (Fig. 5A) and the flat VS model (Fig. 5D) qualitatively reproduced the trajectory adaptation in the VDCF well, they were unable to reproduce both the non-monotonic change in LD and the persistent curved null trajectory observed in the LIPF (Figs. 5B, E).
+Fig 5 shows that simulations of the VDCF, LIPF-Null, and LIPF-PEC adaptations by the flat OFC and flat VS models.
+Although the flat OFC model (Fig 5A) and the flat VS model (Fig 5B) qualitatively reproduced the trajectory adaptation in the VDCF well, they were unable to reproduce both the non-monotonic change in LD and the persistent curved null trajectory observed in the LIPF-Null and LIPF-PEC (Fig 5C and 5D).